 Liquid waste sites are sites where liquid wastes, often containing radionuclides, are released to the vadose zone.
 A map of the aqueous waste site in the SALDS model is shown in Figure 4-7.
-The waste site inventory was retrieved from ECF-HANFORD-17-0079.
+The waste site inventory was retrieved from EMDT-IN-0047.
 The H-3 discharged to this model from the liquid waste site is shown as a site total in Figure 4-8, and by year in Figure 4-9.
-Radionuclide releases in ECF-HANFORD-17-0079 were decayed to 2001; these were undecayed for input to the SALDS model.